Small bedroom ideas: How to maximise space

 Our Hazel 2-Seater Pull-Out Sofa Bed is a prime example of a space-saving piece.
 It’s compact, supportive, and can be converted into a double bed (yes, double!).
 Better yet, it’s upholstered in a plush velvet fabric in a choice of three beautiful colours, so it looks good whilst in sofa form, too.

-Your furniture choices can make or break your bedroom design – particularly if you’re working with a narrow space.
+Your furniture choices can make or break your narrow bedroom design.
 No need to fret, we’ve got bags of ideas on selecting the best furniture and clever shelving ideas for small bedrooms…

 Install floating shelves